sshantel/planter-ropot/README.md

 <h4> Installation </h4>
 <br>
-You must have the following installed to run Planter-Ropot:
+You must have the following installed to run Craigslist-Ropot:

 Slack
 <br>